fiuneuro/Onboarding/README.md

 ## Necessary Software
 1. A [VNC client](http://ircc.fiu.edu/visualization/): You will need a VNC client like VNCViewer or DCV Nice in order to access visualization nodes on the HPC.
+    - If your HPC account has not been created yet, you can still download the software, but you won't be able to use it.
 2. A [VPN Client](https://network.fiu.edu/vpn/): You will need a VPN client like Cisco AnyConnect in order to access the HPC from home.
 3. An SCP Client: You will need an SCP client like [Cyberduck](https://cyberduck.io) to transfer files to and from the HPC.
+    - If your HPC account has not been created yet, you can still download the software, but you won't be able to use it to access the HPC.
 4. [git](https://help.github.com/en/articles/set-up-git): git is necessary for version control and is a key component of GitHub.
-    - You can also download [GitHub Desktop](https://desktop.github.com), which provides a simplified GUI for using git.
+    - It will probably be easier to just download [GitHub Desktop](https://desktop.github.com), which provides a simplified GUI for using git, and will automatically set git up without having to configure anything.
 5. PaperCut: See above for more information on how to install this software.
 6. Slack: See above.
 7. [Google Drive File Stream](https://support.google.com/drive/answer/7329379)